flux-capacitor-io/flux-capacitor-io.github.io/README.md

 fix tends to be significant.
 Most of that time is not spent on problems unique to your company.
 In fact, most companies struggle with the exact same technical problems.

-We believe it doesn’t have to be this way.
+We believe it doesn't have to be this way.
 At Flux Capacitor we take on some of the biggest challenges plaguing architects and developers today so you don't have to.
 This way, you can focus on the actual challenges in your domain and launch your idea in a month instead of a year.
 We believe in solving problems at their roots, not by remedying their symptoms.